MaggieJian/Final-AI-Coursework/README.md

 1. Ensemble Learning

-Ensemble methods employ multiple learning algorithms to achieve better predictive performance than any individual learning algorithm alone {cite}dietterich2000ensemble.
+EL methods employ multiple learning algorithms to achieve better predictive performance than any individual learning algorithm alone {cite}dietterich2000ensemble.
 The primary principle behind ensemble models is that several weak learners come together to form a strong learner.

 2. Decision Trees

 Decision trees are central to a Random Forest.
 They split data into subsets based on feature values, recursively producing a decision tree {cite}quinlan1986induction.

 3. Bootstrap Aggregating (Bagging)

 Random Forests leverage bagging, where multiple dataset subsets are created by drawing samples with replacement.
 A separate decision tree is built for each of these samples {cite}breiman1996bagging.

 4. Feature Randomness

 In conventional decision trees, the best feature is chosen to split data at every node.
 However, Random Forests introduce randomness by selecting a random set of features, then choosing the best split from this subset, ensuring a diverse ensemble of trees.

 Advantages

 Generalisation: By combining the predictions of multiple trees, Random Forests tend to generalize better and are less susceptible to overfitting on training data.